ncbidari/daRepo/index.md

 -	category: Categorizes movies into genres like Action, Drama, Comedy, etc.
 -	actor: Contains details about actors, including first name and last name.
 -	store: Represents the physical stores, including address and manager staff.

-### Usage:
-The DVD Rental Database serves as an invaluable resource for teaching and learning SQL queries, database design, and data management concepts.
-It is often employed in tutorials, courses, and workshops to facilitate hands-on practice in writing SQL queries for tasks such as retrieving, updating, and analyzing data.
-Additionally, it allows for exploration of more advanced database operations like joins, subqueries, and aggregations.

 ---
 [<img src="images/SQLicon.png?raw=true" alt="Girl in a jacket" width="35" height="35" align="center"> Query 1](results/Query1.csv)